bloodmc/GriefDefenderDoc/docs/wiki/basic/Options.md

 * Deny player hunger in claim player is in.
 `/claimoption player-deny-hunger true`

 Note: If you get a message stating the option is not enabled, enable it under `option-control` in `options.conf`.
-See [Option Control](https://github.com/bloodmc/GriefDefender/wiki/Options/_edit#option-control)
 Note: Using `/claimoption` with no arguments opens up the GUI and displays all claim options for claim you are standing in including default options that affect all claims.

 ## LuckPerms